|

 criteria for reviewer confidence in and reviewer agreement about the presence of

-for negligent adverse events.
-Rates for adverse events and for negligent adverse
+Results: Rates for adverse events and for negligent adverse

 events varied substantially depending on the degree of agreement and the level

 of confidence that was required among reviewers.
-Conclusion: Estimates of

 adverse event rates from medical record review, including those reported by the